-From Facebook and Flickr to Instagram and Dropbox, many sites are vying to be the home for all of your photos and videos.
+From Facebook and Flickr to Instagram and Dropbox, many sites are vying to be the best photo storage home for all of your photos and videos.
 They all have strong and weak points.
 Flickr stores top-quality images, but it's no longer popular for sharing; Facebook shrinks and compresses photos, though more people will see them.

 Google aims to provide the best qualities of all of these sites, and the benefits of artificial intelligence, with Google Photos, a cloud repository that backs up and syncs images across devices.
-The service uses Google's image-analysis technology to organize photos and videos, making them easier to search, share and even edit.
+The service uses Google's image-analysis technology to organize photos and videos, making them easier to search and share.
 Google Photos provides unlimited storage for free, and offers paid options for people who want to store higher-quality versions of their media.

 Step 1: Install the Photos app on your devices